Mohit-7082/NCC-BlogReplica/README.md

 # NCC-BlogReplica
-This is just a practice, using HTML and CSS to sharp-up the basic knowledge I learn till date.
+This is just a very basic practice, using HTML and CSS to sharp-up the basic knowledge I learn till date. please attach the img file , also if images are not showing in the site ensure location of the image in HTML and in CSS style